 I took this particular photo with my Canon EOS RT SLR.
 I think the lens was the 35-105 EF zoom, but it might have been my 75-300, I’m not sure.

 What I do know is that it was captured on one of the two rolls of Kodachrome 64 I mailed off to Dwaynes Photo in Parsons, Kansas USA in late December 2010, before they closed the world’s last remaining K-14 line for good in January 2011, and sent the famous film into history.

 Copyright is reserved on all images.
 They are NOT in the Public Domain.

-Contact me if you would like to obtain copies or the use any text or images for publication elsewhere.
+Contact me if you would like to obtain the use of any of my text or images.